-If you wish to keep your pre-2001.1 server available as a fallback option when upgrading to 2001.1 or higher, you must back up your entire server root (including the db. files) after stopping the server.
+If you wish to keep a pre-2001.1 server available as a fallback option when upgrading to 2001.1 or higher, you must back up your entire server root (including the \mathtt{db} . files) after stopping the server.

 Upgrading from UNIX Release 98.2 or later